 - Science: SWBAT observe and record cloud patterns in order to explain the relationship between cloud formations and the weather.

 Check out my BLOG entry "How to Avoid Kidnapping Your Students" for more on the rationale for RPM Objectives.
+For additional entries on RPM objectives, click HERE.

 For sample lessons using RPM objectives, go to TEMPLATES FOR LESSONS & UNITS.